2021 Cost to Build a House

-The United States often takes precedence for suppliers because it is the biggest economy in the world with an insatiable demand for products.
+The United States often precedes suppliers because it is the biggest economy in the world, with an insatiable demand for products.
 Our comparatively smaller market in Canada competes with them for everything we need to build a home which can cause shortages, increased costs and delays.

 Why are building materials so expensive in 2021?

 Is there a building material shortage for homebuilders?